thomasbrettell/editorial-graphics/README.md

 ## Bloomberg
 - [Corporate America Promised to Hire a Lot More People of Color.
 It Actually Did.](https://www.bloomberg.com/graphics/2023-black-lives-matter-equal-opportunity-corporate-diversity/)
-  - Something about this story went wrong, but its a nice concept

 ## Ciechanowski
 - [Airfoil](https://ciechanow.ski/airfoil/)